 Results

-6,374 records were identified and an additional eight through citation searching.
-With the addition of 1,197 records via the update, 7,580 articles remained after de-duplication.
-We retrieved 128 articles for full text review and finally included 22 articles.
+6,374 records were identified and an additional eight through citation searching; 2,972 further records were identified via the search updates resulting in a total of 9,354 articles.
+We retrieved 156 articles for full text review and finally included 26 articles.
 Exclusions are detailed in Figure 1.

 Quality of the evidence